-How to use recovery mode to fix your Android phone or tablet
+Here’s how to use recovery mode to fix your Android phone or tablet

-If your Android phone or tablet isn’t acting right, or you’re trying to tackle malware, you should try entering recovery mode.
-When your phone is not responding, or you’re having trouble doing things using your device’s normal software settings, recovery mode can likely help alleviate the device.
+If your Android phone or tablet is acting strangely, or you’re trying to tackle malware, you should try entering recovery mode.
+When your phone is not responding, or you’re having trouble doing things using your device’s normal software settings, recovery mode can likely help you alleviate the problem.

-More: Selling your phone or tablet?
-Here’s how to ‘completely wipe’ your Android device

-Recovery is an independent, lightweight runtime environment that’s included on a separate partition from the main Android operating system on all Android devices.
+Recovery is an independent, lightweight runtime environment that is included on a separate partition from the main Android operating system on all Android devices.
 You can boot directly into recovery mode and use it to factory reset your device, delete the cache partition, or apply software updates.

-You can enter recovery mode via your device’s hardware keys, so it’s often a last resort for people troubleshooting a device, especially if the screen is unresponsive.
+You can enter recovery mode via your device’s hardware keys, so it’s often the last resort for people troubleshooting a device, especially if the screen is unresponsive.
 Not every device uses the same method — we’ll run through a couple of popular models — but you can generally find this information for every device via your respective manufacturer or carrier website.

 How to boot into recovery mode on a Google Pixel or Nexus device

-If you have a device like the Google Pixel, Pixel XL, Nexus 6P, or Nexus 9 that runs stock Android, then these are the steps required to boot into Recovery mode:
+If you have a device that runs stock Android, like the Google Pixel 2, Pixel XL, or Nexus 6P, then these are the steps required to boot into recovery mode:

 - Hold down the Power key and select Power off.
 If the touchscreen is unresponsive, then you can simply keep holding down the Power key for several seconds until the device turns off.